 The Meridian Museum of Art (MMA) is housed in the historic Old Carnegie Library building, which was constructed in 1912-13, and is listed on the National Register of Historic Places and as a Mississippi Landmark.
 The Museum seeks to promote and support the art, artists, and art programs of our area and region through art education, exhibitions, collections, collaborations with other organizations, special events, and community involvement.

-Memories of days gone by are alive at Merrehope and F.W.
-Williams—both historic homes in Meridian.
-Each home stands as a testament to time.
-Each speaks volumes about Meridian’s history.
-Merrehope and F.W.
-Williams are the only two historic homes open to the public.
+Memories of days gone by are alive at Merrehope, a historic home in Meridian that stands as a testament to time.
+It speaks volumes about Meridian’s history.
 Merrehope is one of Meridian’s only remaining Greek Revival homes – standing resolutely – despite General William T. Sherman’s Civil War claim that “Meridian no longer exists.”
-Queen Anne Victorian F.W.
-Williams Home, circa 1886, evokes an era of the fashionably rich.
-Elegant interior decorating details reflect how no expense was spared.
+Through the years, owners updated the home with both Italianate and Classical Revival details.
+These changes have created an impressive “Old South” exterior, elegant interior decorating details and reflect how no expense was spared during the period when Meridian rivaled Birmingham and Atlanta in the early 20th century.